 The MEC Postgraduate Scholarship allows a Canadian registered in a Master or Doctoral degree to consider pursuing part of his or her graduate studies in Paris under optimal conditions.
 The House offers the successful candidate accommodation during his/her academic stay in Paris for up to 10 months (value of 6,100 euros, almost $10,000 CAD).

-Graduate students already applying for housing at the MEC for the 2019-2020 academic year are also eligible to apply for the scholarship if they possess an excellent academic record.
+Graduate students applying for housing at the MEC for the 2020-2021 academic year may also apply for the scholarship if they have a good academic record.